UPDATED: Sep 6, 2020

 Lastly, the information required for business interruption insurance will be different from a liability or general loss claim.

-#5 – Wait for the Reimbursement or File an Appeal
+#5 – Wait for the Reimbursement from Riot Damage or File an Appeal

 These customer advocate groups are likely to be more objective than a regular claims processing team and may handle the case in a way that advocates for you personally.